mokagio/mokacoding/metallo/src/posts/2021-04-29-scenario-builders-in-swift.md

 they both need to be part of the system, and the patient needs to be over the minimum age for the drug.

-A traditional test would require a setup along these lines:
+A traditional unit test would require a setup along these lines:

 ```swift
 let medicalBackend = MedicalBackend(